Ricki Noel Lander

-Ricki Noel Lander (born December 14, 1979) is an American actress, model, designer and entrepreneur.
+Ricki Noel Lander is an American actress, model, designer and entrepreneur.

 Early life and education

 Lander grew up in Salt Lake City, Utah.
 As a child, she was active in dance, musical theater, and acting.
 When she was 15, she moved to Los Angeles, California, and trained with the Los Angeles Classical Ballet and later toured Japan as a dancer.
 She graduated cum laude while attending on Academic and Artistic scholarships from Florida International University in Miami with a Bachelor of Arts in Dance and a Bachelor of Science in Mass Communications.
 She later studied at Mike Nichols' New Actor's Workshop in New York City and at Uta Hagen’s HB Studio also in New York City.

 Career

 Television and film

 She has appeared in the television shows CSI: Crime Scene Investigation, Ugly Betty, Dirt, The Class and Prison Break.
 In 2011, she played a goblin disguised as a fairy in the fourth season opener of the HBO series True Blood alongside Anna Paquin.
 She completed an episode of CBS series Unforgettable and guest starred on the season 5 opener of Blue Bloods.
 In 2008, she played a flight attendant in the blockbuster movie Iron Man.
 Later in 2008, she starred as the lead character in The Harsh Life of Veronica Lambert (also known as 5 Nights in Hollywood) with Ed O'Ross, Bart Johnson, and Elena Satine.
 In 2013, she appeared in the Farrelly Brothers Comedy Movie 43; where she was cast in the segment 'Truth or Dare' playing the nurse to Halle Berry's character.
 Her most recent role was in 2015 in Ant-Man with Paul Rudd.

 She works as correspondent for the exploration series The Travel Detective alongside travel guru Peter Greenberg.
 In 2014 she served as a correspondent and producer on the PBS documentary Israel: The Royal Tour, filming and narrating behind-the-scenes footage with Prime Minister Benjamin Netanyahu and First Lady Sara Netanyahu.